- 1.22.3.1 Introduction

 -

-May identify several blocks, a group of streets, several office buildings, or a small geographic area.
+May identify multiple blocks, a group of streets, several office buildings, or a small geographic area

 -